FixNation Landing Page

 My suggestion to collect raw reactions before targeted questioning

 User insights revealed positive reactions to the mobile designs and emotional appeal of images as well as negative reactions to layout and usability.
-These user insights would guide our design direction for V3.
+Afterwards, I translated these insights into action items for V3.

 Validation of designs